ThinkInvis/RoR2-TILER2/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-TILER2/blob/master/changelog.md

+**4.0.2**

+- Fixed defaulting to null values instead of empty arrays in ItemDisplayRuleDict.
+- Updated R2API dependency to 3.0.11.
+Additional removal of a mostly unused feature may have also assisted in resolving issues with Artifact of Command.

 **4.0.1**

 - Changed FakeInventory.blacklist from a HashSet<ItemIndex> to a HashSet<ItemDef>.
 ItemIndex now appears to be populated later in setup; ItemDef is more reliable.